-The primary function of the Audit/Compliance Committee (the "Audit Committee") of the Board of Directors (the "Board") of Great American Bancorp, Inc. (the "Company") is to review: the integrity of the financial reports and other financial information provided by the Company to any governmental body or the public, including any certification, report, opinion or review performed by the Company's independent accountants; the Company's compliance with legal and regulatory requirements; the independent accountant's qualifications and independence; the performance of the Company's internal audit functions, its independent accountants and system of internal controls and disclosure procedures regarding finance, accounting, legal compliance and ethics that management and the Board have established; and the Company's auditing, accounting and financial reporting processes generally.
+The primary function of the Audit/Compliance Committee (the "Audit Committee") of the Board of Directors (the "Board") of Great American Bancorp, Inc. (the "Company") is to review and monitor: the integrity of the financial reporting process and systems of internal control; the Company's compliance with legal and regulatory requirements; the independent accountant's qualifications and independence; the performance of the Company's internal audit functions and its independent accountants.